Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 Also thanks to FelixJones on Github for already exploring & documenting the PMX file structure!
 https://gist.github.com/felixjones/f8a06bd48f9da9a4539f

+Thanks to the people who made PyInstaller for making a super easy way to build an .exe from
+a bunch of Python scripts, its a really neat tool you should check it out.

 ###### Files:
 The following files should be included with this README: